-In general though the voice actor is not seen only heard and as such, the range of voices needed is huge.
+In general, though the voice actor is not seen only heard and as such, the range of voices needed is huge.
 The skills and techniques needed for voice acting vary enormously.
-The techniques and skills you will need for animation are quite different to those needed for say, narrating an audiobook.
+The techniques and skills you will need for animation are quite different from those needed for say, narrating an audiobook.

 The Role of Voice Acting

-Voice actors then, are performers whose role is to read and interpret someone else’s words.
-The life of a professional voiceover actor is varied and interesting.
+Voice actors are performers whose role is to read and interpret someone else’s words.
+The life of a professional voice-over artist is varied and interesting.
 Work can involve short as well as long term projects.
-A voiceover for a twenty second commercial will be a short piece of work, but a video game may take months to produce.
+A voiceover for a twenty-second commercial will be a short piece of work, but a video game may take months to produce.

 Now you know more about what is voiceover work you will probably have more time to listen to the many voiceovers that we normally do not associate with voice acting; two examples are:

 - telephony – such as voice prompts and on-hold messages